 🍞 How Is Hawaiian Bread Different?

 Hawaiian bread is sweeter, flakier and fluffy on the inside.
-It resembles brioche bread in flavor and textue.
+It resembles brioche bread in flavor and texture.
 Hawaiian bread can come in a few different forms such as rolls, sliced or a larger loaf.

 Many people wonder, what IS the best type of bread for French Toast?